It’s one of Canada’s largest cities, so there should be no surprise that there is an endless number of things to do in Vancouver.

 Despite Vancouver the hundreds of snow-capped peaks soaring high into the clouds in the distance, you probably didn’t know that the highest point in Vancouver is only 167 meters above sea-level?

 Queen Elizabeth Park is the ultimate place right amongst the hustle of the city to capture the last rays of light as the sun sets or if you are looking for somewhere to relax; you’re in the perfect spot only a few blocks from Granville Street.

-Canada has a rich history of culture, which remains vital to the people of Canada and those living in British Colombia.
+Canada has a rich history of culture, which remains vital to the people of Canada and those living in British Columbia.

-Spending an hour or two at the Vancouver Art Gallery can fill you with so much information and visual concepts of culture not only in Vancouver but British Colombia as a whole.
+Spending an hour or two at the Vancouver Art Gallery can fill you with so much information and visual concepts of culture not only in Vancouver but British Columbia as a whole.

 The Vancouver Art Gallery is on Hornby Street parallel to Howe Street.